 "There are no words to describe how racism feels.
 Everyone deals with it differently.
 Some people lash out verbally, others withdraw into themselves.
 Some people can talk openly about how it feels, others hide it deep within...
 How many of our children are trying to learn in racist classrooms?
 How does a child reach their full potential and exercise their rights as citizens of this country when they are given messages every day that they are worthless human beings?
 What if it was your son or daughter?
 What would you do?" — Mark Williams, 1999

 Australia is a vibrant, multicultural country.
-3% of the population identify as Aboriginal and Torres Strait Islander.
-Almost half of our population was born overseas or has a parent who was born overseas.
-One in five of us speak a language other than English at home (ABS, 2013).
+Almost half of the population was born overseas or has a parent who was born overseas.
+One in five Australians speak a language other than English at home (ABS, 2013).
+Approximately 3% of the population identify as Aboriginal and Torres Strait Islander.

-This rich cultural diversity is one of our greatest strengths and is central to our national identity.
 Research shows that 86% of Australians believe that multiculturalism is a positive factor in maintaining social cohesion (Markus and Dharmalingam, 2015).
-While cultural diversity is a celebrated part of our national identity, the unfortunate reality is that many individuals and communities in Australia still experience prejudice, discrimination and racism on a regular basis.
+While cultural diversity is a celebrated part of Australia’s national identity, the unfortunate reality is that many individuals and communities in Australia experience prejudice, discrimination and racism on a regular basis.